rios0rios0/guide/Code-Style/GoLang.md

 ## Context
-The sabe described in the [Base](Base.md), but here it's for GoLang.
+The theory base is described in the page [Base](../Code-Style.md), but here it's very specific for GoLang.

 ## File Structure
 ```